In the guide

 • the consumer must reject the goods within 90 days.
 In general, this 90-day period begins either when the goods are delivered or the service begins

 • the right to unwind only applies where it is still possible to undo the transaction.
-If the goods or digital content have been fully consumed or the service fully completed this would not be possible.
-However, if it is still possible to return some element of the goods or reject an element of the service this would be enough.
-Consumers are entitled to a full refund even though they may have received some benefit from it
+If the goods or digital content have been fully consumed or the service fully completed, then this would not be possible.
+However, if it is still possible to return some element of the goods or reject an element of the service, then this would be enough.
+Consumers are entitled to a full refund, even though they may have received some benefit from it

 • consumers cannot unwind a contract if they have already claimed a discount with respect to that contract and the same prohibited practice (see below regarding discounts)